 The Special Operation I update for Tom Clancy’s Ghost Recon Wildlands added new PvE and Ghost War PvP content themed after Splinter Cell, another Tom Clancy game series.
 One mission even allowed you to meet series protagonist Sam Fisher.
 This may be an indication that a new Splinter Cell game is coming.

 There’s more evidence to back this up, as Eurogamer points out.
 Ubisoft brought back Michael Ironside to reprise his role for Fisher.
 Why would Ubisoft bring back Ironside just for a little bit of DLC, especially after fans complained when he was replaced for Splinter Cell: Blacklist?
 In addition, Fisher appears older in the DLC indicating that some time has passed since his last outing (We’re getting some Old Snake vibes here).
 And at the end of the DLC, Fisher learns about a new mission involving a possible “Empty Quiver,” which is military speak for the “seizure, theft, or loss of a functioning nuclear weapon.”

 There’s more happenings pointing to a new Splinter Cell game.
 Ubisoft co-founder, president, and CEO Yves Guillemot told The Game Awards host Geoff Keighley on YouTube @ E3 last year that they haven’t forgotten about the franchise, according to comicbook.com.
 A listing for a new Splinter Cell game appeared briefly on Amazon, the publication reported.
 Even Ironside himself teased the return of the franchise on Inside Xbox in April 2018.
+A Splinter Cell game was mentioned as part of a massive leak on Walmart Canada’s video game listings in May 2018.
 So overall it’s very likely that we’ll see an announcement at this year’s E3 presentation.